Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

 Explore Akureyri with free time this evening.
 Check out the several cafes, harbor area, or art galleries

-Fly back to Reykjavik this morning, watching the volcanic landscape below you.
+Fly back to Reykjavik this morning, watching the volcanic landscape pass below you.
 Visit the Perlan Museum, a glass-domed landmark offering 360-degree views of the city.
 Explore interactive exhibits showcasing Iceland's geology, glaciers, and climate, including a real indoor ice cave.
 Spend the afternoon exploring the vibrant streets of Reykjavik on your own, perhaps take an optional visit to soak in the thermal springs of the Sky Lagoon before a farewell dinner in the evening.

 Visit the Wonders of Iceland exhibit at the Perlan museum, where you can see and feel all of Iceland's natural wonders under one roof.
 Walk through a 100m long man-made ice cave to experience what glacial environments are like, and how global warming affects this part of the world.
 Top your visit off with an unparalleled 360? view of Reykjavik and surrounding areas from the observation deck.